Cost of living

 The average family budget

-Our government Statistics department surveys what households are actually spending.
-Here’s where the average New Zealand weekly household budget went in 2013.
+Every three years or so our government Statistics Department surveys what households are actually spending.
+Here’s where the average New Zealand weekly household budget went last time they looked, in 2016.

 |Expenditure type||NZ$||per cent|

 |Alcoholic beverages, tobacco etc.||31.00||2.4|

 |Miscellaneous goods and services||115.30||8.9|